-Refer to the Configuration Management process area for more information about establishing baselines and tracking and controlling changes.
+Refer to the Requirements Development process area for more information about allocating product component requirements, establishing operational concepts and scenarios, and identifying interface requirements.

-Refer to the Work Monitoring and Control process area for more information about monitoring the work against the plan.
+Refer to the Verification process area for more information about performing peer reviews and verifying selected work products.